elipapa/markdown-cv/index.md

 A <a href="https://twitter.com/scaleoftheday" target="_blank"> Twitter Bot </a> I developed in *R* to add some variety to my practice routine.
 Scale of the Day tweets a randomly selected musical scale each day, along with a new jazz tune to learn each week.
 Tweets posted daily through the Gitlab CI/CD pipeline.

-## Selected Conference Activity
+## Selected Presentations

 Anderson, C.J., & Schutz, M. (2022, August). *Demonstrating a Novel Method for Exploring Musical Changes Across History* (Talk).
-Forthcoming presentation at Society for Music Perception and Cognition.
+Presented at Society for Music Perception and Cognition.
 Portland, Oregon.

 Anderson, C.J., & Schutz, M. (2022, August). *The Role of Structural and Interpretive Cues in Emotional Communication: Analyzing Emotion in Expressive and Deadpan Excerpts of Bach’s The Well-Tempered Clavier* (Poster).
-Forthcoming presentation at Society for Music Perception and Cognition.
+Presented at Society for Music Perception and Cognition.
 Portland, Oregon, United States.

 Anderson, C.J., Ertemin, D., Morgan, B., & Propst, A. (2022, May 4). *Towards More Meaningful Science Communication with the Benefit of Digital Scholarship* (Digital Workshop).
 Forthcoming workshop at Lewis & Ruth Sherman Centre for Digital Scholarship.
 Hamilton, Canada.